zenhack/simp_le/README.rst

 changes *must* be recorded here.
 Note that the topmost entry sometimes represents the *next* (i.e. not yet released) version.

+Releases occur approximately every two months, unless there is a pressing need to do otherwise (e.g. security & serious bug fixes).

 0.7.0 (Upcoming)
 ++++++++++++++++